-No. You are not required to notify any third party or us upon accepting our DPA.
+No. It is not required to notify any third party or us upon accepting our DPA.

 Yes.
-Her name is Lovisa Johansson, and she can be reached at firstname.lastname@example.org.
+Her name is Anna Burman, and she can be reached at firstname.lastname@example.org.

 Please note that this page is for informational purposes only, and should not be considered legal advice.